PAyuso/attribute_analysis_pedestrian/readme.md

 - XXCompareExecutionsx.ipynb, compareTwoExecutions.py, compareExecutionsVsOriginal.py  : these scripts are related to compare the performance between executions, in order to check if there is improvement between them.

-## Get attribute correlation between number of images and performance